Description

 $6.50

 If you like your tinned fish spicy, the addition of ginger to the red pepper makes this one a unique treat.
-We love the combination along with a little dab of Kewpie mayonnaise on a cracker.
+We love the combination along with a little dab of mayonnaise on a cracker.
 It would also make a wicked mackerel melt.

 Watch Two Fish Holes taste the dish!